manpreetrathore/cv/README.md

 - Keep pull requests small to minimize merge conflicts.
 - Make sure there is no merge conflict
 - Fun things!
-This is not supposed to be serious or pretty.
+This may not serious but pretty.
 Be creative add easter eggs and pink stuff! 🐷

 ## About me